qrthey/tf-sources-updater/readme.md

 terraform projects root directory to be readable, clojure must receive it as a string (surrounded with parenthesis).

+The program will print some information about its workings, for example the paths to files that were writen with updates, and quit.
+If the target terraform project is under source control, you can now inspect proposed changes and commit the desired ones.

-An optional :strategy switch can be given.
-It can be either :highest-semver or :highest-semver-for-major.
-The latter meaning that upgrading of tags vil only be done within their current major version.
+An optional :strategy switch can be passed.
+Its possible values are :highest-semver, which is the default value if no :strategy is specified, and :highest-semver-current-major.
+The latter meaning that upgrading of tags will only be done within their current major version.
+For example:
-If the switch isn't passed it defaults to :highest-semver.
-Eg:

-    $ clojure -X tf-sources/update-references :dir '"/path/to/terraform-stack-root"' :strategy :highest-semver-for-major
+    $ clojure -X tf-sources/update-references :dir '"/path/to/terraform-stack-root"' :strategy :highest-semver-current-major

-The program will print some information about its workings and quit.
-Go check the terraform projects git status to see details about potential changes.